odaridavid/Clean-MVVM-ArchComponents/README.md

- The list results are bound by a recycler view and each List item contains a button when on clicked navigates to `CharacterDetailsActivity` screen with an Intent Extra of character id.
+ The list results are bound by a recycler view and each List item contains a button when on clicked navigates to `CharacterDetailsActivity` screen with an Intent Extra of character url.

  **Details Screen**